municipio-se/municipio-deployment/README.md

 2. Setup deployment details according to the tables below (source:  https://github.com/helsingborg-stad/municipio-deploy/tree/master/3.0).
 3. Update to upstream, whenever you want to update your production enviroment with the latest version of Municipio.

+## Adding custom dependencies
+You may add your own dependencies in composer.local.json file.
+This file is automatically read in build.
+We have made it a separate file, to avoid merge conflicts.
 ## Multiple forks of the same repository
 Github has a limitation to one fork of the same repository.
 This is a inconvenience in this use case, but can be solved by a workaround.
 You may want to use this, when you have multiple sites to deploy in the same github organization.